kushagrasingh772/DecentraMed/README.md

 ## About The Project

-D-Med is a decentralized solution for Electronic Medical Records sharing systems (EMR).
+Decentra Med is a decentralized solution for Electronic Medical Records sharing systems (EMR).
 It uses Ethereum network and IPFS technology at its core, giving you complete control of your data.
 Only authorized people and registerd Medical Institues can acces your records.

-Why Choose D-Med:
+Why Choose Decentra Med:

-- The entire system of D-Med is based on blockchain technology.
+- The entire system of Decentra Med is based on blockchain technology.
 Hence it is practically un hackable
 - There is no actual person behind the organization.
 It is a smart contract, making it transparent to the public
 - All the media is stored on InterPlanetary File System (IPFS) network.
 Making it completely safe and private.